 OS opened here a couple of days ago, and seems to have aroused some interest.
 It’s the start of a collaborative exercise with the poet Liz Lefroy and covers several themes, though the pictures are all still-lives.
 Despite a number of requests I shall not be putting them online, apart from the title image above.
 They are intended to be seen as tangible objects, printed to a specific size, mounted in a particular way and viewed, thoughtfully, in the context of a gallery.
 What’s the digital alternative? – a flow of electrons to screens of unknown size and uncalibrated colour in some distant country, where the pictures might just possibly be given a passing glance, should they even surface among the great deluge of images washing around the Web.
 So my apologies to those who are prevented by distance from visiting the show – but wherever you live there are makers and artists whose work can and should be seen in glorious three-dimensional reality.

 The exhibition is at The Workhouse Gallery, Presteigne and runs until the end of this month, open most days including this Sunday.
 It’s also open on Bank Holiday Monday, when at 11am Liz Lefroy will be reading from her new work as part of the Presteigne Festival.
 Tickets available here or on the door – further information to be found here.
+UPDATE - the talk sold out and the gallery was packed, with many interesting points raised during the morning – thanks to all who came! (and apologies to those who couldn’t get in)

 And finally a little late summer colour to relieve the sombre tones of this post